rifaterdemsahin/ThanosProxy/1_Journey/README.md

     - Add Helm repo
     - Update Helm repo
-    - Add Prometheus (Collect metrics from instance or the pod)
+    - Add Prometheus (Collect metrics from instance or the pod) -- Install with yalm config
+    -- Install with parameters at start
     - Set up the ingress
     - Expose remote write (do it from Prometheus with config)
     - Configure the receiver for Thanos